TheSafari/5tingCam/README.md

 ## 5tingCam
 An iOS Swift application.
 5ting Cam (5ting means fighting) with a mission to create fun, motivation for people and connect people together  through  funny  pictures.
 Besides,  they  also received  a quote  that  make  them more motivation, inspiration for working or studying and adorable sound of animals also be attached.
-The app helped people reduced fatigue, stressed of users after hours of work or study.
+Our target users are anyone who want to find an app to relax, to get energized and motivated when they feel lazy.
+The app can help them to reduce fatigue and stress after hours of work or study.

 ### Features